Last updated 2 December 2020

 A road trip!

 With another friend, Catherine who because of COVID was on ‘stand-down’ from her job, we left Brisbane at 10 am one Sunday morning bound for Bundaberg.
-The plan, to be at the Bundaberg Rum Distillery before it closed at 4 pm.
+The plan, to be at the Bundaberg Rum Distillery before it closed for the afternoon at 4 pm.

 Famous for Bundaberg Rum